ColinGilbert/ColinEngine/README.md

 This is my game, simulation, and presentation engine.
 It is written so as to be useful from the ground-up, and to avoid crappy abstractions.
+Focus is on Mobile ES 3.
+Uses C99 (mostly for its restrict keyword) and C++11.